neel9399/Sudo/README.md

        If everything went well, you will be logged in immediately.

    05. Open the SSH configuration file /etc/ssh/sshd_config, search for the following directives and modify as it follows:
-       PermitRootLogin no
+       PermitRootLogin no,
-       PubkeyAuthentication yes
+       PubkeyAuthentication yes,
-       PasswordAuthentication no
+       PasswordAuthentication no,
-       ChallengeResponseAuthentication no
+       ChallengeResponseAuthentication no,
        UsePAM no

    06. Once you are done save the file and restart the SSH service.